brianhouse/sound_art/README.md

 Over the course of the semester, there will be many hands-on workshops in class.
 These workshops provide a material understanding of the subject matter and establish the technical skills that you will apply to your projects.

 ### Exercises
-Most workshops conclude with exercise to be done as homework.
+Most workshops conclude with an exercise to be done as homework.
 You will present these exercises to the class in the following class session, but they will not be critiqued.
 Your attention should be on technical experimentation and development rather than demonstrating a particular concept.
 Audio exercises will need to be turned in via Moodle; physical objects must be brought to the classroom as well as video documentation uploaded to Moodle.
 No late exercises will be accepted.

 ### Projects
 You will complete two larger projects over the course of the semester, each of which will use a different technical approach as developed in the workshops and exercises.
 These projects must have a strong conceptual component as informed by the readings and artistic examples discussed in class.
 These projects will be [critiqued by the class](https://github.com/brianhouse/sound_art/blob/master/resources/crit_guidelines.md).
 While there are technical and conceptual parameters for each project, you are expected to experiment and to develop a personal artistic trajectory.
 All projects must be well documented.
 As work is evaluated via in-class crit, no late work can be accepted.

 ### Presentations
 Over the course of the semester, each student will give **TWO** 10-minute presentations on an influential work of sound art as listed in the syllabus.
-These presentations, which must be organized in 5–10 slides (Google Slides, Keynote, PowerPoint, etc), should give a quick overview of the context in which the artist is working and then precede to show the piece, explain how it works, and discuss its influence.
+These presentations, which must be organized in 5–10 slides (Google Slides, Keynote, PowerPoint, etc), should give a quick overview of the context in which the artist is working and then proceed to show the piece, explain how it works, and discuss its influence.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices and conclude with a few questions to kick off a brief conversation.
 Students will [sign up to present](https://docs.google.com/spreadsheets/d/1CPhcVVAViKSFwn7ufwh85ftbyqVCAH1wuNkG5fgo7ps/edit) on an artwork on a first-come, first-served basis.
 Slides should be turned in on Moodle prior to class.

 Material for some of the artists is online [here](https://drive.google.com/drive/folders/1-6ahKmQYCKO24DA45h7uZsKFngLRaR-8?usp=sharing)

 For assistance developing presentation skills, students should reach out to [Susan Daniels](https://www.amherst.edu/academiclife/support/writingcenter/public-speaking) at the Writing Center.

 ### Reading
 Many classes will include discussion of short texts that address conceptual issues in sound art.
 Reading is due on the day where the text is listed; a reading response must be submitted before class via Moodle.
-This can be a question raised by the text, a critique of it, a link to related artistic work, or some other brief comment which can stimulate our discussion.
+This can be a question raised by the text, a critique of it, a link to related artistic work, or some other brief comment that can stimulate our discussion.

 ### Participation
 Attending all class sessions is mandatory, and motivated and mindful participation in crit and classroom discussion is expected.